-1. Travel expenditures for the first year should coincide with the approved hire date for the new staff.
+- 1. Travel expenditures for the first year should coincide with the approved hire date for the new staff.
 In accordance with general practices, new positions are approved with an October 1 effective date in the first year.
-Therefore, the above estimate must be adjusted to reflect the delayed start and reduced by 25% for the first year only.

-- 2. Registration fees are normally budgeted in the operating expenditure category. - Is your travel being funded by a dedicated revenue source?
-If so, it is acceptable to budget all costs in a special use category. - 4.
-Budget for 21-day advance tickets to the destination(s) in your out-of-state travel request.
-The state policies for per diem rates for hotel, meals, and incidentals can be found in the SAM 200. - Will all staff travel?
-Determine which positions should travel and be prepared to justify the need, especially when requesting travel to annual conferences.
+Therefore, the above estimate must be adjusted to reflect the delayed start and reduced by 25% for the first year only. - 2.
+Conference registration fees are normally budgeted in the operating expenditure category.
+Training registration is charged to category 30 Training. - 3.
+Is the travel being funded by a dedicated revenue source?
+If so, it is acceptable to budget all costs except personnel costs in a special use category. - 4.
+Budget for 21-day advance tickets to the destination(s) in out-of-state travel requests.
+The state policies for per diem rates for hotel, meals, and incidentals can be found in the SAM 200. - 5.
+Will all staff travel?
+Determine which positions should travel and be prepared to justify the need, especially when requesting travel to quarterly meetings and annual conferences.